-Changes of benefit terms: The following changes to the Plan provisions were made by the Nebraska Legislature and reflected in the valuation performed as of September 1 (January 1 starting 2017) listed below:
+Changes of benefit terms: The following changes to the Plan provisions were made by the Nebraska Legislature and reflected in the valuation performed as of September 1 (January 1 starting in 2017) listed below:

-2018: The 2017 session of the Nebraska Legislature enacted Legislative Bill 415 (LB415), which changed the retirement provisions for members hired on or after July 1, 2018 to match the School Employees Retirement System of the State of Nebraska.
+- 2019: The Unfunded Actuarial Accrued Liability (UAAL) legacy amortization base was reset to 30 years.
+New layers of UAAL that occur in the future will be amortized over new 30-year periods. - 2018: The 2017 session of the Nebraska Legislature enacted Legislative Bill 415 (LB415), which changed the retirement provisions for members hired on or after July 1, 2018 to match the School Employees Retirement System of the State of Nebraska.
 Retirement eligibility for members hired on or after July 1, 2018 is set at age 60 with 85 points (age plus service) or age 60 with five years of service.
 Benefits are unreduced at age 60 with 85 points.
 Early retirement eligibility is age 60 with five years of service.
-No medical COLA is provided for members hired on or after July 1, 2018.
+No medical COLA is provided for members hired on or after July 1, 2018

-The 2018 session of the Nebraska Legislature enacted Legislative Bill 1005 (LB 2005), which states that the School District must contribute an amount equal to or greater than the actuarially required contribution rate provided in the most recent valuation report.
+The 2018 session of the Nebraska Legislature enacted Legislative Bill 1005 (LB 1005), which states that the School District must contribute an amount equal to or greater than the actuarially required contribution rate provided in the most recent valuation report.

 - 2017: The 2016 session of the Nebraska Legislature enacted Legislative Bill 447 (LB 447), which changed the retirement provisions for members hired on or after July 1, 2016 to match the School Employees Retirement System of the State of Nebraska.
 Retirement eligibility for members hired on or after July 1, 2016 is set at 35 years of services, age 55 with 85 points (age plus service) or age 60 with five years of service.
 Benefits are unreduced with 35 years of service or at age 55 with 85 points.
 Early retirement eligibility is age 60 with five years of service.
 No medical COLA is provided for members hired on or after July 1, 2016. - 2013: The 2013 session of the Nebraska legislature enacted Legislative Bill 553 (LB 553), which increased the Member's contribution rate from 9.3% of pay to 9.78% of pay.
 The District's contribution rate is equal to 101% of the employee contribution rate so the District's contribution rate increased from 9.393% of pay to 9.878% of pay.
 The State contribution rate also increased permanently from 1% (plus \$973,301) to 2% of payroll, effective July 1, 2014.
 LB 553 also created a new benefit structure for members hired on or after July 1, 2013 with the same benefit structure as pre-July 1, 2013 hires except annual cost of living adjustments are the lesser of 1% or CPI and final average compensation is defined as 1/60 of the total compensation received during the five fiscal years of highest compensation. - 2011: The member contribution rate was increased by the 2011 Legislature form 8.3% to 9.3%, effective September 1, 2011.
-Since the employer contributes 101% of the member contribution rate, the 1% increase in the member contribution rate resulted in an increase of 1.01% in the District's contribution rate. - 2009: Legislation passed in 2009 increased the employee contribution rate from 7.3% to 8.3% of pay.
-The District contributes 101% of the employee rate so the District's contribution increased from 7.373% to 8.383% of pay.
-The legislation that enacted these changes also provided for a temporary increase in the State's contribution rate from 0.7% to 1% of pay for July, 2009 to July, 2014.
+Since the employer contributes 101% of the member contribution rate, the 1% increase in the member contribution rate resulted in an increase of 1.01% in the District's contribution rate.